 - (a) the Authority;

 - (b) the executive of the Authority;

 - (c) any of the Authority's or its executive's committees, sub-committees, joint committees and/or joint sub-committees.

-"Member" means a person who is an elected member of the Authority and includes a Co-opted Member.
+"Member" means a person who is an elected member of the Authority and includes a co-opted Member.

-"Other Significant Interest" means an interest (other than a Disclosable Pecuniary Interest or an interest in an Authority Function) in any business of the Authority which:
+"Significant Interest" means an interest (other than a Disclosable Pecuniary Interest or an interest in an Authority Function) which: